Skip to main content

 Ouch, show me on the doll where the bad man touched you while making you listen to this one.

-The other way of looking at this is that while "Hot Child in the City" was the big song on the album, it's indicative of what you can expect from the rest of the songs on the album.
+The other way of looking at this is that while "Hot Child in the City" was the big song on the album, it's indicative of what you can expect from the rest of the songs on the record.
 Zooming guitars, and percussive rhythms that pay homage to the golden era of glam while looking forward at the same time.
 There's nothing overly complicated here, just good old rock and roll.

 This is really an enjoyable album all the way through, and while not necessarily moronic, the songs are honestly largely forgettable aside from the one song where it all came together.
 Which may also be due to familiarity and a few decades of nostalgia ... so hearing the "new" songs a few times will hardly have the same impact as a song that I've known since I was a teenager.